Mazda RX-7: United Kingdom

-Series 7 (1996-1998)
+Series 7 (1996–1998)

 Series 7 included minor changes to the car.
 Updates included a simplified vacuum routing manifold and a 16-bit ECU which combined with an improved intake system netted an extra 10 PS.
 This additional horsepower was only available on manual transmission cars as the increase in power was only seen above 7,000 rpm, which was the redline for automatic transmission equipped cars.
 The rear spoiler and tail lights were also redesigned.
 The Type RZ model was now equipped with larger brake rotors as well as 17-inch BBS wheels.
 In Japan, the Series 7 RX-7 was marketed under the Mazda and ɛ̃fini brand name.

-The Series 7 was also sold in Australia, New Zealand and the UK.
-Series 7 RX-7s were produced only in right-hand-drive configuration.
+Series 7 RX-7s were also sold in Australia, New Zealand and the UK.
+Series 7 models were produced only with right-hand drive (RHD), and were only exported to RHD markets.

-Series 8 (1998-2002)
+Series 8 (1998–2002)

 Series 8 was the final series, and was only available in the Japanese market.
 More efficient turbochargers were available on certain models, while improved intercooling and radiator cooling was made possible by a redesigned front fascia with larger openings.
 The seats, steering wheel, and instrument cluster were all changed.
 The rear spoiler was modified and gained adjustability on certain models.
 Three horsepower levels are available: 255 PS for automatic transmission equipped cars, 265 PS for the Type RB, and 280 PS available on the top-of-the-line sporting models.